undiegomejia/temporal-go/README.md

-# A "Head Builder" Workflow with Temporal.io
+# A "Face Builder" Workflow with Temporal.io

 This repository demonstrates a simple project using Temporal.io to run a workflow that processes facial features and integrates with a microservice.